Lost and found dogs and cats

 It is an offence under the Animal Welfare Act 1985 (Formerly Prevention of Cruelty to Animals Act 1985) to abandon a dog or cat.
 Severe penalties apply.
 View the Animal Welfare Act 1985.
 If you are unable or unwilling to care for your dog or cat, please contact your local animal shelter to discuss surrender options.

-If you wish to report animals that have been abandoned or cruelty concerns relating to mistreatment, harming animals, not providing owned animals with adequate food, water or shelter, please report the matter to RSPCA SA on 1300 477 722.
+If you wish to report animals that have been abandoned or cruelty concerns relating to mistreatment, harming animals, not providing owned animals with adequate food, water or shelter, please report the matter to RSPCA SA on 1300 477 722 or SAPOL on 131 444.
+Council officers are not legally authorised to investigate or respond to abandoned or abused animals.

 Deceased animals

-If you find a deceased animal and it is located on Council land (i.e. a Council owned road, reserve, park) contact Council on 8416 6333 to make a report.
+If you find a deceased animal and it is located on council land (i.e. a council owned road, reserve, park) contact us on 8416 6333 to make a report.
 You can also report this online using the 'general request' section.

-To help our staff locate the animal, please provide details of the street, suburb and a locator so that we can identify the location.
+To help our staff locate the animal, please provide details of the street, suburb and a locator (i.e a landmark) so that we can more easily identify the location.
 Staff will attend the area to remove the animal, which will then be scanned for a microchip (all domestic cats and dogs are scanned).
 If the animal is microchipped, we will notify the owner.